oVirt/ovirt-site/source/vdsm/developers.html.md

       yum install http://download.fedoraproject.org/pub/epel/6/i386/epel-release-6-8.noarch.rpm

-RHEL 6 users must install this version of pep8.
+RHEL 6 users must install a newer pep8 version than the one shipped in EPEL6.
 Older pep8 versions have a bug that's tickled by vdsm.
+You can use \`pip\`, or

       yum install http://danken.fedorapeople.org/python-pep8-1.4.5-2.el6.noarch.rpm